WMFO/Lyric-Scraper/README.md

 ###09/23/12
 Move string parsing functions around.
 Call lyrics function in loop. - Max Goldstein

 ###09/23/12
 Added more buffering to LyricsCom so it doesn't grab as much HTML.
-Fixed scrape.sh so it allows for songs with spaces - Connor Blanck
+Fixed scrape.sh so it allows for songs with spaces. - Connor Blanck

+###02/16/13
+Merge in Go version from fork. - Connor Blanck
+Delete old, non-working C++ implementation. - Max Goldstein